 External evaluation

 The Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE) select companies listed on the TSE in recognition of outstanding health-conscious management as "Health & Productivity Stock Selection."
-SCREEN was selected for the first time in 2024.
+SCREEN has been selected for three consecutive years since 2024.